arnab000007/Walmart-Sale-Forecasting/README.md

 ![Store vs Departments](https://user-images.githubusercontent.com/70307607/121472284-9bdff300-c9de-11eb-90b6-9d1d7fd75933.png)

 ##### Observations
-1. Here we have a citical observation.
-For each store the number of departments available in that store are different.
-If we have a model for each store and department then there may be a issue if a new department is introduced in future.
+1. Here we have a critical observation.
+For each store the number of departments available in that store is different.
+If we have a model for each store and department then there may be an issue if a new department is introduced in future.
-2. We have to check that above senario is present or not in our test data.
+2. We have to check the above scenario is present or not in our test data.

-Lets find the distict count of Store and Department in the traing data is **3331** and the same distinct count of test data is **3169**.
-But between these two distinct list of Store and Department **3158** combinations are common.
-That means their are **11** combinations of Store and Department avainable in test data but not available in train data.
+Let us find the distinct count of Store and Department in the training data is **3331** and the same distinct count of test data is **3169**.
+But between these two distinct lists of Store and Department, **3158** combinations are common.
+That means there are **11** combinations of Store and Department available in test data but not available in train data.

 #### Average Sales behaviour Over a month
 Lets find the average sales of a week for each months.
 In the plot, Month are shown in numbers.
 Thats mean Month 1 is January.